 Sending Ashes to Space

 The average cost of a funeral in Japan exceeds 2 million yen (approximately R$ 63,000), making it one of the most expensive in the world.
-This amount includes services such as cremation, wake, religious ceremonies, and the purchase of graves, which can be extremely sophisticated.
+This amount includes services such as cremation, wake, religious ceremonies, and the purchase of tombs, which can be extremely sophisticated.

 Superstitions Related to the Dead